anaghasarmalkar/anaghasarmalkar/README.md

 Chatter:
 - I wanted to create my own version of Whatsapp and learn about real time text communication.
 Chatter is a browser based chat app where users can communicate via text, share media in real time either one one or in a group by creating chat rooms.
+- Built using Next.js and FastAPI, secure and scalable communication through OAuth 2.0 authentication and WebSocket integration.

 Data Science Projects:
 - [Implement and benchmark classification algorithms using Apache Spark](https://github.com/AnaghaSarmalkar/FlightDelay)